 View complete Liberty Township Noise Resolution.

-No. The Township only provides four recycling drop off stations for residents:
+No. The Township only provides three recycling drop off stations for residents:

 Acceptable recyclable items include: Newspapers, magazines, junk mail, phone books, brown paper bags, office paper, cardboard, paperboard (such as cereal boxes), plastic bottles/jugs, milk cartons/juice boxes (remove lid and straw), glass bottles and food jars, aluminum cans, steel cans, and empty aerosol cans (remove tip).